alfwatt/pdf2png/README.md

 A small command line tool which renders pdf files into png files at various sizes, with presets for rendering icons for iOS, MacOS and Android

+<a id="support"></a>
+## Support pdf2png!

+Are you using pdf2png to build your apps?
+Would you like to help support the project and get a sponsor credit?

+Visit our [Patreon Page](https://www.patreon.com/istumblerlabs) and patronize us in exchange for great rewards!

 ## sources

     gitlab: https://gitlab.com/alfwatt/pdf2png